-Custom metrics allow you to report any metric that passes through your code and to unify your monitoring inside New Relic.
-Create custom metrics to record arbitrary performance data via an API call; for example:
+With custom metrics, you can report metric timeslice data from your application code and see it alongside default metrics and data in New Relic.
+Create custom metrics to record arbitrary performance data via an API call, such as:

 - Timing data